sdziallas/comp55/docs/labs/1-JavaEclipse.md

 different workspaces and switch between them, which is why it asks this question.
-Go ahead and pick the directory where you want your projects to live on your hard drive. **Click the checkbox to use as a default, and then click OK.**
+Go ahead and pick the directory where you want your projects to live on your hard drive. **Click the checkbox to use as a default, and then click Lunch.**

 ![](lab1media/media/image5.png)